apache/nifi-minifi-cpp/README.md

 ### Configuring Volatile and NO-OP Repositories
 Each of the repositories can be configured to be volatile ( state kept in memory and flushed upon restart ) or persistent.
-Currently, the flow file and provenance repositories can persist to LevelDB.
+Currently, the flow file and provenance repositories can persist to RocksDB.
 The content repository will persist to the local file system if a volatile repo is not configured.

  To configure the repositories: